1800546/email_parser/README.md

 if os.path.isdir("emailtemp"):
     os.system('\"'+abspath("libraries/email_parser.exe")+'\"')
 ```
-Below is how to parse the multiple csv files generated
+Below is how to read the multiple csv files generated
 ```
 regexlineslist = []
 for filename in os.listdir("emailtemp"):